I used Stateless widgets in most of my previous Flutter tutorials. In this tutorial, let’s see how to add a Stateful widget in Flutter.

 }

-Yes, FavoriteWidget extends subclass StatefulWidget whereas createState() returns an instance of _FavoriteWidgetState class.
+Yes, MyHomePage extends subclass StatefulWidget whereas createState() returns an instance of _MyHomePageState class.

-Now, let’s move onto a real case of State usage for better understanding.
-In the following Flutter Stateful widget example, we have a text and a button. when the button is pressed the text shows how many times the button is pressed.
+Now, let’s move on to a real case of State usage for better understanding.
+In the following Flutter Stateful widget example, we have the text and a button.
+When the button is pressed the text shows how many times the button is pressed.

 import 'package:flutter/material.dart';